IanBand/babel-shapeshifter/readme.md

 }
 ```

-In the file that you want to import your modules into, indicate that you will be using Specify Import by using the '\[list]' identifier and a relative path.
-Specify Import will not modify any other imports.
+In the file that you want to import your modules into, indicate that you will be using Specify Imports by using the '\[list]' identifier and a relative path.
+Specify Imports will not modify any other imports.
 ```javascript
 import myModules from './modules/[list]';
 ```